Q. Do you recommend Pet Insurance?

 Q. Do you bring the Puppy to my House?

 A. I'm going door to door more these days, but I don't go to each persons house.
 Some have to drive out and meet me along my route.
-If I do come to your house I will stay around one hour and let the Puppy get used to you while I'm there.
-If we have to meet along the Route I will give you the Address and name of Business that we will be meeting at before I ever leave here.
-99% of the time I leave here on Thursday morning, this normally puts me in New Jersey early Saturday morning.
+If I do come to your house I will stay around one hour or more and let the Puppy get used to you while I'm there.
+If we have to meet along the Route I will give you the Address where we will be meeting at before I ever leave here.
+99% of the time I leave here on Thursday morning, this normally puts me in New York/New Jersey early Saturday morning.

 Picking up my Puppy: